 - Eliminate or significantly reduce your intake of dairy.

-#6.
-Resistance Training
+Step #6 – Resistance Training

 Aim for a minimum of 3 resistance training sessions per week.

-#7.
-Metabolic Training
+Step #7 – Metabolic Training

 Getting metabolic means training anaerobically, not aerobically.
 It means training at higher intensity and for less duration, as well as training for improved conditioning.

-I would suggest you use supersets and tri-sets as the method you use on your resistance training days and then on another day perform some type of circuit training using bodyweight and dumbbell or medicine ball exercises.
+The best options for metabolic-type work include supersets, tri-sets, circuit training, work capacity circuits, and interval training.
+I suggest you use supersets and tri-sets as the method you use on your resistance training days and then on other days, perform some type of circuit training using bodyweight and dumbbells or medicine ball exercises.